College Football Odds

 One popular sign-up offer is a deposit match where your first deposit is matched 100% up to $250 or even $750.
 With deposit match sign up offers you can deposit $250 and have $500 to bet with.
 The only requirement is usually a rollover requirement where you must bet your bonus amount a certain number of times before you can make a withdrawal.
 For regulated sportsbooks this is usually only one to three times.

-The most popular welcome offer is a risk-free bet where if your first bet loses you are awarded either free bets or site credit.
-If your first bet wins you get a large chunk of money, if you lose you get compensated with either free bet credits or site credit.
+The most popular welcome offer is a reward bet where if your first bet loses you are awarded either bonus bets or site credit.
+If your first bet wins you get a large chunk of money, if you lose you get compensated with either bonus bet credits or site credit.
 Site credit is just like cash where you get your stake back in addition to your winning.
 Free credit, you only get your winnings and not your initial stake.